zrogerye/QiqiBot/README.md

 # Notes

-autoQiqi.bat and launch_bat.vbs is an a way for qiqiBot to go online automatically on computer startup. autoQiqi.bat runs the bot.py python file through a command line when called launch_bat.vbs makes the command prompt screen invisible after the batch file puts qiqiBot online
+autoQiqi.bat and launch_bat.vbs is an a way for qiqiBot to go online automatically on computer startup. autoQiqi.bat runs the bot.py python file through a command line when called. launch_bat.vbs makes the command prompt screen invisible after the batch file puts qiqiBot online

 All python files needed to run the bot are located in the Files folder